n2048-creative-technology/hybrid-led-controller/README.md

 A combined openFrameworks application that blends the strengths of two existing apps without modifying them:

-- Video ingest + robust threaded serial streaming (protocol, reconnects, CRC) from `video-to-LED-matrix`.
+- Video ingest + OSC streaming (payload compatible with `wifiLedController`).
 - MIDI‑driven LED pattern control (KORG nanoKONTROL2) inspired by `cylinder-led-controller`.

-It lets you switch live between a MIDI‑controlled expression and a video‑driven expression, while always using the streaming style and protocol expected by the Arduino receiver used by `video-to-LED-matrix`.
+It lets you switch live between a MIDI‑controlled expression and a video‑driven expression, while streaming LED frames over WiFi/OSC to ESP32 receivers.

 ## Features